JavaHammes/room4A.dev/content/posts/cuckoo_filters.md

 Still, for a long time, Bloom filters were the go-to tool for fast, compact set membership checks.
 But they've got their limits, especially if your use case includes deleting stuff or operating close to full capacity.

-That's where cuckoo filters come in.
+That's where Cuckoo filters come in.

 ### What is a Cuckoo Filter?

-So now that we've seen what Bloom filters can (and can't) do, let's meet their smarter, cooler cousin: the **Cuckoo Filter**.
+So now that we've seen what Bloom filters can (and can't) do, let's meet their smarter, cooler cousin: the **Cuckoo filter**.

 Cuckoo filters are based on [Cuckoo hashing](https://link.springer.com/chapter/10.1007/3-540-44676-1_10), which gets its name from the cuckoo bird that lays its eggs in other birds' nests, and, like in the algorithm, if something's in the way, it's kicked out to make room.